Interferometric visibility of single-lens models: the thin-arcs approximation: Visibility of reference single-lens models

 where $\Fto\equiv\Ft(0, 0)$ and $\Fbo\equiv\Fb(0, 0)$.
 When three or more baselines are involved, the bispectrum $\VEb$ and closure phase $\phiT$ of each triangle of baselines are given by

 where $(\uEC, \vEC) = - (\uEA, \vEA) - (\uEB, \vEB)$ (or an equivalent formula considering that $\VE(-\uE,-\vE)=\lconj\VE(\uE,\vE)$).

-For an interferometer observing in the $H$ band ($\lambda\simeq1.65\ \mu$m) with projected baseline $B=100$ m along the $x$-axis, and typical values of $\thE$ of $0.5$, $1$, $1.5$ and $2$ mas, the interferometer will probe $\uE$-values of $0.15$, $0.30$, $0.45$ and $0.60$ (in $\thE^{-1}$ units).
-As the angular separation of the major and minor images is $\sim2\times \thE$ (cf. \Fig{fig_3cas}), we expect the visibility to be modulated with a period of $\sim0.5$ along $\uE$, with a first minimum at $\uE\sim0.25$ (in $\thE^{-1}$ units).
-It means that provided the microlensing event is bright enough to be observed, the lensed images can be resolved in most cases, and the value of $\thE$ measured.
+For an interferometer observing in the $H$ band ($\lambda\simeq 1.65\ \mu$m) with projected baseline $B=100$ m along the $x$-axis, and typical values of $\thE$ of $0.5$, $1$, $1.5$, and $2$ mas, the interferometer probes $\uE$-values of $0.15$, $0.30$, $0.45$, and $0.60$ (in $\thE^{-1}$ units).
+As the angular separation of the major and minor images is $\sim2\times \thE$ (see \Fig{fig_3cas}), we expect the visibility to be modulated with a period of $\sim0.5$ along $\uE$, with a first minimum at $\uE\sim0.25$ (in $\thE^{-1}$ units).
+This means that provided the microlensing event is bright enough to be observed, the lensed images can be resolved in most cases, and the value of $\thE$ measured.

-In the following sections, we derive suitable formulae to compute efficiently \Eq{eq_Phi} for three reference single-lens models: the point-source approximation, the exact formula and a novel `thin-arcs approximation', for uniform and limb-darkened sources.
+In the following sections, we derive suitable formulae to compute efficiently \Eq{eq_Phi} for three reference single-lens models: the point-source approximation, the exact formula, and a novel thin-arcs approximation, for uniform and limb-darkened sources.